 - Once you have selected a neighborhood, you need to find a home to buy that meets your price range and fulfills your desires.

 - Even though your agent is sending you listings every day, some buyers cannot resist the do-it-yourself approach and want to find the best places to find homes for sale online.

-Little is worse than writing offer after offer and none accepted.
+Nothing is worse than writing offer after offer and having none getting accepted.
 It can dampen your spirits and make you start to wrongly believe that you do not deserve to buy a home.
 Start by listening to your agent's advice.
-Don't be that buyer who thinks she knows best or you may become that buyer who needs to learn the lessons of rejection.
+Don't be that buyer who thinks they know best, or you may need to learn the lessons of rejection.
 Follow these tips to catch the eye of the seller:

-- When you find the perfect home, you need to immediately make a purchase offer.
-Many buyers are looking at the same homes who have similar desires and tastes.
+- When you find the perfect home, you need to make a purchase offer immediately.
+Many buyers are looking at the same homes that have similar desires and tastes.

-- Study the market comparables and your present type of real estate market, which changes all the time.
-Then learn to how make an offer to buy a home that will blow the seller away.
+- Study the market comparables and your current type of real estate market, which changes all the time.
+Then learn how to make an offer to buy a home that will blow the seller away.

-- First order of business is to obtain a home inspection for your own edification.
-Use this handy home inspection checklist to make sure you examine the essentials.
+- The first order of business is to obtain a home inspection for your edification.
+Use a home-inspection checklist to make sure you examine the essentials.

-- Set aside funds for your home buyer's closing costs.
-This is money in addition to the balance of your down payment.
+- Set aside funds for your homebuyer's closing costs in addition to the balance of your down payment.